Regularized Orthogonal Machine Learning for Nonlinear Semiparametric Models: Introduction

-The first line of research obtains a $\sqrt{N}$-consistent and asymptotically normal estimator of a low-dimensional target parameter $\theta$ in the presence of a nonparametric nuisance parameter (\cite{Neyman1959}, \cite{Neyman:1979}, \cite{HardleStoker1989},\cite{bickel:93}, \cite{NeweyStoker}, \cite{Andrews:1994},\cite{Newey1994}, \cite{Robins}, \cite{van:00}, \cite{doubleml2016}, \cite{LRSP},\cite{chernozhukov2018riesz}, \cite{Oprescu:18}).
-It is common to estimate the target parameter in two stages, where a first stage estimate of the nuisance parameter is plugged into a sample analog of a mathematical relation that identifies the target, such as a moment condition, a likelihood function, or the boundary of an identified set (\cite{Semenova:18}).
-A statistical procedure is called orthogonal (\cite{Neyman1959}, \cite{Neyman:1979}) if it is locally insensitive with respect to the estimation error of the first stage nuisance parameter.
-Combining orthogonality and sample splitting, the Double Machine Learning framework of \cite{doubleml2016} and \cite{LRSP} has derived a $\sqrt{N}$-consistent asymptotically normal estimator of the target parameter, while allowing the nuisance parameters to be estimated by modern machine learning methods.
-We extend this framework to estimate high-dimensional targets and show how to construct an $M$-estimator loss function whose gradient is an orthogonal moment.
-We also contribute to the literature that derives orthogonal and efficient scores in semiparametric models.
-Specifically, we construct a bias correction term for a nuisance parameter that is identified by a general conditional exogeneity restriction, covering conditional expectation (\cite{Newey1994}) and conditional quantile (\cite{IchimuraNewey:17}) as special cases.
+The third line of research obtains a $\sqrt{N}$-consistent and asymptotically normal estimator of a low-dimensional target parameter $\theta$ in the presence of a nonparametric nuisance parameter (\cite{Neyman:1959}, \cite{Neyman:1979}, \cite{HardleStoker1989},\cite{bickel:93}, \cite{NeweyStoker}, \cite{andrews1994},\cite{Newey1994}, \cite{Robins}, \cite{chen:03}).
+A statistical procedure is called Neyman-orthogonal if it is locally insensitive with respect to the estimation error of the first-stage nuisance parameter.
+Combining orthogonality and sample splitting, the Double Machine Learning framework of \cite{LRSP} and \cite{chernozhukov2016double} has derived a root-N consistent asymptotically normal estimator of the target parameter based on the first-stage machine learning estimates.
+Extending this work, we establish convergence rates for $\ell_1$-regularized $M$-estimators whose loss function gradient is an orthogonal moment.
+Next, we also contribute to the literature that derives orthogonal moments starting from non-orthogonal ones.
+Specifically, we construct a bias correction term for a nuisance parameter that is identified by a general conditional exogeneity restriction, covering conditional expectation (\cite{Newey1994}) and conditional quantile (\cite{Newey:2018}) as leading special cases.
+An alternative approach based on automatic debiasing has been proposed in \cite{chernozhukov2021debiased} and \cite{chernozhukov2021automatic}.
+Finally, we also contribute to the growing literature on orthogonal/doubly robust estimation based on machine learning methods (\cite{sasaki2018estimation}, \cite{chiang2019multiway}, \cite{sasaki2020unconditional}, \cite{Chiang}), in particular, heterogeneous treatment effects estimation (\cite{nie2017}, \cite{CGST}, \cite{OprescuWu}, \cite{Lieli}, \cite{ZimLech}, \cite{Colangelo}, \cite{CherSem}).
+In contrast to this work, our main example features partialling out inside the argument of nonlinear link function, which, to the best of our knowledge, is completely new.

-The second line of research establishes oracle rates for a high-dimensional parameter (\cite{belloni:11}, \cite{zhu:17,Zhu2017},\cite{nie2017}).
-We contribute to that literature by allowing the loss function to depend on a high-dimensional nuisance parameter and highlighting how the need to estimate this parameter affects sufficient conditions.
-Building on \cite{Negahban2012} in the convex case, we argue that the $\ell_1$-regularization norm, unlike other norms the authors considered, is compatible with the first stage error.
-Building on \cite{loh:13} and \cite{loh2017} in the non-convex case, we show that the convergence of the local optimum of $\ell_1$-regularized $M$-estimator loss continues to hold in a shrinking neighborhood of the true parameter.